LTC Application Investigation Update

 In the near future GOAL will be working to address this problem and we need your help.
 If your local city or town authority asks for anything outside of the standard form, please get us a copy of those requirements so that we have written evidence to provide to the state agency in charge.

-Chapter 140: Section 131(g) …The application for such license shall be made in a standard form provided by the executive director of the criminal history systems board, which form shall require the applicant to affirmatively state under the pains and penalties of perjury that such applicant is not disqualified on any of the grounds enumerated above from being issued such license.
+Chapter 140: Section 131(g) …The application for such license shall be made in a standard form provided by the executive director of the Criminal Justice Information Services, which form shall require the applicant to affirmatively state under the pains and penalties of perjury that such applicant is not disqualified on any of the grounds enumerated above from being issued such license.

 *This page is made possible by the membership of GOAL and their generous donations.
 If you found this page helpful please Join - Support - Donate to GOAL.